 About Wingham Farms:

-As we both have learned more about healthy food and about the unethical and unsound treatment of animals and the land in commercial/factory farming (especially CAFOs), we have wanted to raise our own dairy, meat and eggs as well as our own produce.
+As we learned more about healthy food and about the unethical and unsound treatment of animals and the land in commercial/factory farming (especially CAFOs), we wanted to raise our own dairy, meat and eggs as well as our own produce.
 We didn’t want to just read books like Michael Pollan’s Omnivore’s Dilemma; we wanted to act on our growing understanding.
 We also became increasingly concerned about all the barriers to consumer access to healthy food; not everyone can own a farm or even have the land for a garden, but we believe that everyone should have the knowledge about and access to the best possible food for their bodies and spirits (here’s one group we support that is working toward that goal: Growing Gardens).

 Want an update on things at the farm?
 Check us out on Facebook!